Skip to content

 • No matching profile — every hook is ready and no mentor profile matched the ChangeSpec, so no mentors will run.

-Idempotency is enforced via ~/.sase/notifications/mentors_complete.json, keyed on (project_file, changespec_name, entry_id) — so the notification survives process restarts and .gp archival without re-firing.
+Idempotency is enforced via ~/.sase/notifications/mentors_complete.json, keyed on (project_file, changespec_name, entry_id) — so the notification survives process restarts and project-spec archival without re-firing.
 The sender suppresses the notification on the same axe cycle that just wrote the MENTORS field for the latest entry, preventing premature firing on Draft → Ready transitions.

 Notification Fields